-GPS Trackers To Help Keep Athletes On Safe Path
+GPS Trackers To Help Keep Olympic Athletes On Safe Path

 GPS Tracking Improves Safety & Security At Olympics

-Personal conduct and security of athletes has never been more of a hot stove topic with the recent gun allegations surrounding Washington Wizards star player Gilbert Arenas and with the upcoming Winter Olympics just around the corner.
-When an athlete makes headlines for unflattering reasons they can unknowingly be putting themselves in harm’s way, making security essential when headlines are dominated by the action’s of an athlete, or when a a big sporting event is upcoming.
-This is why more sporting franchises and and venues are using GPS tracking technology to protect their greatest assets, the players.
+Personal conduct and security of athletes have never been more of a hot stove topic with the recent gun allegations surrounding Washington Wizards star player Gilbert Arenas and with the upcoming Winter Olympics just around the corner.
+When an athlete makes headlines for unflattering reasons they can unknowingly be putting themselves in harm’s way, making security essential when headlines are dominated by the actions of an athlete, or when a big sporting event is upcoming.
+This is why more sporting franchises and venues are using GPS tracking technology to protect their greatest assets, the players.